-Using a combination of touch sensors, soundscapes and wearable fabric sculptures, artists H. Gene Thompson, Arvid Tomayko, and Ru Emmons create a language around the push and pull of human connection.
+Using a combination of touch sensors, soundscapes and wearable fabric sculptures, artists H. Gene Thompson, Arvid Tomayko, Anna Azizzy, and Ru Emmons create a language around the push and pull of human connection.

 Elastic wearables become membranes to resist and barriers to break, both joining and separating.
 The performers activate their environment with embedded sensors that control the soundscape, taking the audience on an abstract journey of language through touch and separation.